-One of the most frequently asked questions, and confusing areas of Islamic Law and customs that visitors to Dubai need to be aware of is around whether it is legal to drink alcohol in Dubai.
+One of the most frequently asked questions and confusing areas of Islamic Law and local customs that visitors to Dubai need to be aware of is whether it is legal to drink alcohol in Dubai.

 - Licensing laws require venues serving alcohol to be attached to hotels or private clubs.